sekwiatkowski/awesome-ai-services/README.md

 - Where in the text are these entities mentioned?
 - What are the URLs to the corresponding Wikipedia entries?

-Supported entity types:
+Supported entity types: consumer good, event, location, organization, person, work of art, other types
-- consumer good
-- event
-- location
-- organization
-- person
-- work of art
-- other type

 ### IBM Watson Natural Understanding
 [Overview](https://console.bluemix.net/docs/services/natural-language-understanding/entity-types.html)